broomweed/avocado/README.md

 print y; // still prints 5
 ```
 Functions are declared with the `def` keyword, and called by using their name.
 Functions are actually just variables.
 Calling and defining functions does not need parentheses, except to avoid ambiguity.
 Functions can be defined using parentheses if you want.
 Also, functions that just return an expression do not need a block; they do need the keyword `as`.

+**Note: these semantics may change at any time as they're sort of confusing**
 ```
 def println (x) {
     print x:'\n';